jorgenfar/netlight-node-workshop/README.md

           (currentCompliment + 1 )
           // We are suing modulus here
           // It will make sure we never go outside of the array size
-          // This will result in the following pattern with out current array 0, 1, 2, 3, 0, 1, 2, 3, 0, ...
+          // This will result in the following pattern with our current array 0, 1, 2, 3, 0, 1, 2, 3, 0, ...
           % compliments.length;
       });
     }